How To Find Website Bugs: Tips, Guide To Fix And Prevent Them

 Step 5.
 Security Considerations

-• Protect against security vulnerabilities: Implement security measures like input validation, secure coding practices, and protection against common web attacks (e.g., cross-site scripting or SQL injection) to prevent security-related bugs.
+To prevent security-related bugs, it is important to implement security measures like input validation, secure coding practices, and protection against common web attacks (e.g., cross-site scripting, or SQL injection).

 Step 6.
 Regular Updates and Maintenance